-The ideal tool for this early-stage planning is a product roadmap—preferably one designed to convey your high-level product strategically in a clear and visual way.
-Why is it important to build your roadmap visually?
+The ideal tool for this early-stage planning is a product roadmap that is preferably designed to strategically and visually convey your high-level product.
+Why is it essential to build your roadmap visually?
 There are several reasons to do so, but here are the two primary benefits:

 Contrast this visual, easy-to-review roadmap with a typical spreadsheet-based roadmap loaded with features and to-do items arranged in no particular order, and you can understand why dedicated roadmapping software makes all the difference.

-2. A visually appealing roadmap can also help a product manager present the product’s strategic goals and plans in a more compelling way to the company’s executives and other key stakeholders.
+2. A visually appealing roadmap can also help a product manager present its strategic goals and plans in a more compelling way to the company’s executives and other key stakeholders.

-Earning this buy-in is often a necessary step in securing organizational approval to move ahead with new product development, so it makes sense to give your product roadmap every advantage you can before presenting it to your stakeholders.
+Earning this buy-in is often necessary to secure organizational approval to move ahead with new product development, so it makes sense to give your product roadmap every advantage you can before presenting it to your stakeholders.

 What is Agile Product Development?

 Agile product development is another term you might hear often.
-This simply refers to the familiar product development concept we described in the introduction—all steps involved in delivering a product to the market—but including the principles of agile software development, such as rapid iteration based on user feedback.
+This simply refers to the familiar product development concept we described in the introduction—all steps involved in delivering a product to the market—but including agile software development principles, such as rapid iteration based on user feedback.

-The benefit of the agile framework is that it allows an organization to shorten the cycle from brainstorming through actually launching a product—because the product team intentionally pushes out versions of the product (starting with its early-stage MVP) much more quickly, and with much fewer updates and improvements in each release.
-This allows for the team to enlist the feedback of actual users to incrementally make the product better.
+The benefit of the agile framework is that it allows an organization to shorten the cycle from brainstorming through actually launching a product—because the product team intentionally pushes out versions of the product (starting with its early-stage MVP) much more quickly and with much fewer updates and improvements in each release.
+This allows for the team to enlist the feedback of actual users to make the product better incrementally.

 A Second (and More Literal) Definition of Product Development

-Finally, you might also encounter a far more narrow definition of product development, describing the product’s actual development: This would be the coding stage in the case of software, or manufacturing in the case of a physical product).
+Finally, you might also encounter a far more narrow definition of product development, describing the product’s actual development: This would be the coding stage in software or manufacturing in a physical product).

-When it comes to software, development teams can create and maintain their own product development roadmaps to prioritize, summarize, and communicate their plans to build and ultimately release the product.
-Below, for example, is a product development roadmap template that your team can use in order to stay on track during the actual development process.
+When it comes to software, development teams can create and maintain their product development roadmaps to prioritize, summarize, and communicate their plans to build and ultimately release the product.
+For example, below is a product development roadmap template that your team can use to stay on track during the actual development process.